wehlutyk/thesis/content/4-discussion.md

 To our knowledge, the higher levels of this expansion have not yet been empirically validated in the manner described above for the first two levels.
 The theory nonetheless proposes a clear roadmap for constructing an explanation of language, meaning, and linguistic interactions which is fully grounded in the dynamics of interaction between participants.
 More precisely, the explanation is in terms of recursive regularities and conventions in social interactions.
-Similarly to how the sensorimotor approach to perception accounts for visual consciousness in terms of regularities in the perception-action loop, the enactive approach accounts for meaning itself as being a combination of aspects of the regularities in social interactions.
+Similarly to how the sensorimotor approach to perception accounts for visual consciousness in terms of regularities in the perception-action loop, the Enactive approach accounts for meaning itself as being a combination of aspects of the regularities in social interactions.

 #### Discussion